Allergy Shots in Irving, TX: What to Know

 Can I get allergy treatment at home in Irving, TX?

 Yes.
-Curex delivers personalized sublingual immunotherapy drops directly to your Irving home.
-After an at-home allergy test and telehealth consultation with a licensed allergist, your custom drops arrive monthly for $59/month — no office visits or injections required.
+Curex sets up personalized at-home SCIT (allergy shots) for Irving residents.
+After an at-home allergy test and telehealth consultation with a licensed allergist, your custom at-home shot program starts at $129/month — no weekly office visits required.

 This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about a medical condition.
 Content reviewed by board-certified allergists at Curex.